How to Elope at Taft Point: Updated for 2026

 Can you have guests at Taft Point?

-Yes, but group size is limited and the space remains public.
+Yes, but group size is limited to 11 and the space remains public.

 Is Taft Point crowded?